-Discover how to compare energy prices today and save money today.
-Comparing gas and electricity tariffs with our energy comparison tool is incredibly quick and simple.
+Compare gas and electricity prices with our energy comparison tool and save money today – it is incredibly quick and simple.
 All you need to do is:

 - Find the details of your current energy usage; your latest bill is the best place to obtain this information.

-- Input your address and supply usage details into our comparison tool.
+- Input your address and supply usage details into our energy comparison tool.

 - You will then see a range of available deals, along with the potential savings you can enjoy should you decide to make the switch.

 - You can then confirm your switch online at the click of a button.

 - You’ll receive further communication from both your old and your new energy supplier to confirm the switch.

 While suppliers are now required to make people aware if there is a lower tariff suitable for their needs, prices continue to rise for these standard variable tariffs, placing more strain on already-struggling households.
 Often, the simplest way to lower your energy bills is to switch supplier – which is why we have put together a simple, straightforward energy comparison, so you can be sure you’re always getting the best possible deal.

 It’s important to compare energy prices to ensure you’re getting a great deal for your gas and electricity.
 Whether you’re looking for a dual fuel tariff or separate gas and electricity bills for your home, we’ll help you compare and find the right energy deal for you.